April the 14th 2013 marks the 20th anniversary of my first bang bang, the day I was first shot at. Literally. By the police.

-The police and the military threw a cordon around the entire city once the marchers got there and tightened it, block by block, moving the demonstrators towards the Grand Parade in front of the city hall.
+The police and the military created a cordon around the entire city once the marchers arrived, tightening it, block by block, moving the demonstrators towards the Grand Parade in front of the city hall.
 Some of the protestors started rioting, setting fire to cars and looting shops.
 The public fled for their lives.

-As a photojournalist it’s sometimes as though you have ‘diplomatic immunity’ from rioters.
+As a photojournalist it’s sometimes as though you have diplomatic immunity from rioters.
 I moved amongst them, capturing moments, shocked by what I was seeing.
 The rioters beat people who refused to join them, hurling abuse at those who ran away.
-A group of rioters came down a one way into coming traffic.
+A group of rioters came down a one way into oncoming traffic.
 A terrified man jumped out of his BMW and ran into the closest shop, the staff closing the security gate behind him just in time.
 The rioters jumped all over his car, smashing it to pieces, then threw rocks through the shop window.
 I moved on and bumped into a colleague, a freelance photojournalist for the Argus newspaper, pumped with adrenaline.
 We agreed to meet at the studio we shared in Jamieson street once it was over.

 The police and the military continued to tighten the cordon until they moved everyone onto the Grand Parade and opened fire.
 I was on the parade, close to a wall of one of the stalls when I heard a strange noise behind me.
 I turned and saw chips of plaster flying off the wall.
 With a sickening sensation I realised they were shooting at me with live ammunition.
 People were screaming and running in every direction.
 I tucked my camera under my arm and ran, crashing into hysterical people, bouncing off them, desperately looking for cover in the chaos.